 The Coimolache agreement has a term of five years, renewable with consent from both parties.
 The agreement is primarily designed to allow the parties to collaboratively explore the project area.
 In addition, Comolaiche has the right to expand its current Tantahuatay oxide pit by laying back onto certain concessions owned by Regulus (the "Regulus Concessions") but assigned to Coimolache for the specific purpose of exploiting oxide gold mineralization.
 Coimolache will pay a 5% NSR (the "Coimolache NSR Payments") to Regulus for any precious metals produced from oxide material mined on Regulus Concessions.
 The layback rights are retricted to oxide mineralization only and are further limited by a floor of 3,800 m above sea level.
-Coimolache commenced mining on certain of the Regulus Concessions in 2018 and during the year ended September 30, 2018, the Company received or accrued Coimolache NSR Payments for production from the Napoleon concession and Mina Volare concession.
 Some of the Regulus Concessions are subject to underlying NSR royalties (the "Underlying NSR Royalties") as indicated in the agreement section above.
 These Underlying NSR Royalties vary from 0-3% with buy out clauses for some of the royalties as indicated.
 In the event that the Company receives a Coimolache NSR Payment from a Regulus Concession with an Underlying NSR Royalty(ies), the Company must pay the Underlying NSR Royalty payment from proceeds received from the Coimolache NSR Payment.
 The Company must pay an Underlying NSR Royalty of 1.5% for the portion of the production from the Mina Volare concession.

 The Colquirrumi agreement allows Regulus to earn-in to a 70% interest in a 2,571 hectare block of ground held by Colquirrumi by completing 7,500 m of drilling within 3 years from obtaining necessary permits to drill.
-Regulus has up to 3 years to receive the necessary permits.
+Regulus received the drilling permits in Q4-2019.
 The agreement assigns certain mining concessions to the Company's 99.9% owned Peruvian subsidiary, Anta Norte S.A.C. ("Anta Norte") to allow for exploration work to be performed on those claims by Anta Norte during the term of the agreement.
 Upon notification that Regulus has completed 7,500 m of drilling and elected to obtain a 70% interest in the property, Colquirrumi will have a one time option to claw-back to a 70% interest in the property (leaving 30% to Regulus) by paying Regulus the sum of US\$9 million.

-During the year ended September 30, 2020, the Company earned royalties of \$3,908 (year ended September 30, 2019 - \$843,139) arising from the terms of the definitive agreement with Coimolache.
-The Company is also subject to pay NSR's ranging from 1.5% - 3% to the underlying holders of these same claims, which totaled \$Nil (year ended September 30, 2019 - \$508,087) in the current year.
-The net amount of \$Nil (year ended September 30, 2019 - \$335,052) has been offset to the balance of exploration and evaluation assets as a recovery in accordance with the Company's policy in the current year.
-As at September 30, 2020, accounts receivable included \$3,908 (September 30, 2019 - \$616,116) relating to these royalties, and accounts payable includes \$66,187 (September 30, 2019 - \$49,016).
+During the year ended September 30, 2021, the Company earned royalties of \$Nil (year ended September 30, 2020 - \$3,908) arising from the terms of the definitive agreement with Coimolache.
+The Company is also subject to pay NSR's ranging from 1.5% - 3% to the underlying holders of these same claims.
+As at September 30, 2021, accounts receivable included \$nil (September 30, 2020 - \$3,908) relating to these royalties, and accounts payable includes \$61,233 (September 30, 2020 - \$66,187).